While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 Equality and Interests

-It is important to clarify that believing in animal rights does not require believing that humans and animals are identical, or that they should have identical rights.
+It is important to clarify that believing in animal rights does not require believing that humans and animals are identical, or that they should have the same rights as humans.

 Philosopher Peter Singer frames this in terms of equal consideration of interests (5).
-Rights are generally tied to interests.
-Animals do not need the right to vote or to drive a car.
-But they clearly have interests, such as an interest in avoiding pain, in continuing to live, in having access to food and shelter, and in not being confined unnecessarily.
+Rights are generally tied to interests, and obviously animals do not need the right to vote or to drive a car.
+But they clearly have interests, such as an interest in avoiding pain, in continuing to live, in having access to food, shelter and socialisation, and in not being confined unnecessarily.

-If we accept that those interests exist, then ignoring them when it is convenient for us becomes difficult to justify.
+If we accept that those interests exist, then it follows that these interests should be taken into account when we are making decisions which will effect the lives of non-human animals.
+If animals have interests, and these interests morally matter, then disregarding them when it is convenient for us becomes difficult to justify.

 Speciesism